nasa-gibs/worldview-options-eosdis/brand/pages/new.md

   displayed properly in the older arctic projection (EPSG:3995).
 * A mixed content warning may be displayed when using layers from external servers not using https.

 ---

+# Version 0.8.2

+## New Features

+* Coordinate display can now be toggled between decimal degrees and degrees, minutes, and seconds.
+* Coordinates are now displayed in the image download crop window.
+* Layers provided by the Socioeconomic Data and Applications Center (SEDAC) are now available through image download.

+---